halitsancaktar34/Fitness-App/README.md

 <h1>FitnessApp</h1>

 <p>This project is a fitness application developed using React Native and Expo.
 The app leverages Context API, Expo Router, Axios, and React Native Reanimated to provide a comprehensive fitness experience.
-Users can track their workouts, manage fitness goals, and view progress.</p>
+Users can view various fitness exercises in different categories, and they have the option to save these exercises and track them from their saved list.</p>

 <h2>Features</h2>